DAVID BALDACCI – FAQ

 26. From time to time, David donates character-naming opportunities to nonprofit organizations for their annual fundraisers.
 The nonprofit receives 100% of the proceeds from the winning bid, and the winner gets to name a character in one of David’s upcoming novels.
 While most of these auctions require bidders to attend the event (e.g., a literacy organization’s annual fundraiser, a local school’s annual gala), David also sometimes participates in online auctions (e.g., via CharityBuzz), which are available to all.
 We promote the online opportunities on his website, and on his social media.

-27. David is working hard on his fall 2024 thriller while writing two other books.
+27. David is editing his spring 2025 novel and writing his 2025 thriller.
 When does he sleep?
 Your guess is as good as ours.